Data-Liberation-Front/csvlint.rb/README.md

 		}
 	}

-Parsing and validating with a schema:
+Parsing and validating with a schema (of either kind):

 	schema = Csvlint::Schema.load_from_json(uri)
 	validator = Csvlint::Validator.new( "http://example.org/data.csv", nil, schema )

+### CSV on the Web Validation Support

+This gem passes all the validation tests in the [official CSV on the Web test suite](http://w3c.github.io/csvw/tests/) (though there might still be errors or parts of the [CSV on the Web standard](http://www.w3.org/TR/tabular-metadata/) that aren't tested by that test suite).

+### JSON Table Schema Support

 Supported constraints: